JWLD/CV/README.md

 | | Handlebars | | | Heroku
 | | | | | Amazon S3

-Along with the above, I also have some experience writing in C, C# and PHP, having completed Harvard's online [CS50 course](https://cs50.harvard.edu/).
+I also have some experience writing in C, C# and PHP, having completed Harvard's online [CS50 course](https://cs50.harvard.edu/).

 ***